christian-marie/votnik/README.md

-# The вotnik (type Votnik f st r = forall f st r.
-Plot... ) automator
+# The вotnik automation DSL

 For creating interactive automations with multiple well abstracted backends.